Curcumin is widely used for its health benefits in cardiovascular disease and other conditions. But, what about turmeric for knee pain?

 Dosage of curcumin for knee pain relief

-Studies show that 1000 mg per day of turmeric extracts when taken for 8 to 12 weeks can reduce arthritis pain.
+Studies show that up to 1000 mg per day of turmeric extracts when taken for 8 to 12 weeks can reduce arthritis pain.
 This improvement in symptoms can be similar to taking painkillers such as ibuprofen.
 (4)

 Forms of turmeric that help knee pain